ConfusedPolarBear/intro-skipper/README.md

 - **IZipClient** - Allows you to use the core zip client for compressing and decompressing data

 ## 5. Submit your plugin to the Jellyfin repo
-- Coming Soon.
-If you have a plugin you would like submitted check out the [main Jellyfin project](https://github.com/jellyfin/jellyfin)
+- Choose a License, Jellyfin recommends [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+If you would like your plugin to be integrated into Jellyfin and available from the plugin browser you MUST choose a [GPL Compatible License](https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses)
+- Upload your plugin to github.
+- Contact the Jellyfin Team!